coolicooli/SpringerGame/README.md

 # SpringerGame
 Click on the green code button to download
-(Then click on the EXE file to load the game)
+(Extract the ZIP file, then click on the "Team 5" application file to load the game) Operational instructions are embeded in the game